 Sec.
-16-115. - Additional information.
+16-115116. - Additional information.

-The following rules and regulations are established approved by the City Ceouncil from time to time and are kept and maintained by the clerk Community Development Department:
+The following rules and regulations are approved by the City Council from time to time and are kept and maintained by the Community Development Department:

-- (1) Lists of approved street trees as listed in Section 16-116, their locations, and the locations of the root barriers; - (2) Standards for substantial building permits and tree removal permits; and - (3) Tree replacement and planting rules and regulations.
+- (1) Lists of approved street trees as listed in Section 16-116; - (2) Standards for substantial building permits and tree removal permits; and - (3) Tree replacement and planting rules and regulations.